 - Arm and Shoulder conditions

 - Chemical exposure

 - Work vehicle injuries

 Where Do We Handle Workers’ Compensation Claims

-Our firm has offices in Carrollton and Atlanta but our attorneys travel to handle workers’ compensation claims in any part of Georgia.
+Our firm has offices in Carrollton and Lagrange but our attorneys travel to handle workers’ compensation claims in any part of Georgia.